Undergraduate Programs in

 For the last few years, Assistant Professor of Biology Javier Izquierdo has been working with students on a $476,000 grant from the National Science Foundation (NSF) to conduct research to help rebuild and sustain dunes on Long Island, particularly those destroyed by Hurricane Sandy.

-In a survey of recent Hofstra graduates who majored in biology, 100% of respondents reported that within one year of graduation that they were employed and/or attending or planning to attend graduate school.
+In a survey of recent Hofstra graduates who majored in biology, 100% of respondents reported that within one year of graduation they were employed and/or attending or planning to attend graduate school.

 Among those Hofstra graduates who majored in biology and who reported they were employed, 88% reported they landed their position before or within three months of graduation.
 The mean annual self-reported salary was $40,000.